-The Bella Mesa Metropolitan District (the "District") hereby submits this annual report, as required pursuant to Section X of the Service Plan of the District approved by the Town of Castle Rock (the "Town") on August 24, 2004, as amended on May 4, 2006, June 19, 2018, and February 18, 2020, and in accordance with the Town of Castle Rock, Municipal Code Section 11.02.040(H) (the "2022 Annual Report").
+The Bella Mesa Metropolitan District (the "District") hereby submits this annual report, as required pursuant to Section X of the Service Plan of the District1 approved by the Town of Castle Rock (the "Town") on August 24, 2004, as amended on May 4, 2006, June 19, 2018, and February 18, 2020, and in accordance with the Town of Castle Rock, Municipal Code Section 11.02.040(H) (the "2023 Annual Report").

-In addition, pursuant to Section 32-1-207(3)(c), C.R.S., the District is required to submit an annual report for the preceding calendar year commencing in 2023 for the 2022 calendar year to the Town of Castle Rock, the Division of Local Government, the state auditor, and the Douglas County Clerk and Recorder.
-The District hereby submits this 2022 Annual Report to satisfy the above reporting requirements for the year 2022.
+In addition, pursuant to Section 32-1-207(3)(c), C.R.S., the District is required to submit an annual report for the preceding calendar year to the Town of Castle Rock, the Division of Local Government, the state auditor, and the Douglas County Clerk and Recorder.
+The District hereby submits this 2023 Annual Report to satisfy the above reporting requirements for the year 2023.

-For the year ending December 31, 2022, the District makes the following report pursuant to Section X of the District's Service Plan:
+For the year ending December 31, 2023, the District makes the following report pursuant to Section X of the District's Service Plan: